katetrammell/LightThemAll/README.md

 # LightThemAll
 A puzzle game! /n

-Click on the boxes to rotate them. /n
+Click on the boxes to rotate them. \n
 Use the arrow keys to move the power source.
 Once all boxes are lit up you win!